zaiisao/Documentation/en/Agora Platform/other_questions_how_to.md

 2. Check the App ID and App Certificate; note that they are case-sensitive.
 3. Check whether `expireTime` expired.

-### Why does the iOS app crash after the user joins a channel and switches to Background Mode?
+### Why does the iOS app crash after a user joins a channel and switches to Background Mode?

 This issue is caused if you did not select the Audio, AirPlay, and Picture-in-Picture options in Background Mode when integrating the Agora SDK in Xcode.

-### The call is interrupted after the app switches to Background Mode on iOS?
+### Why is the call interrupted after the app switches to Background Mode on iOS?

 To fix this issue, enable Background Mode in Xcode: